meghankelly-cartography/elections/README.md

 Avoid

 # steps for consideration
-###Context
+### Goals
+	Flexible across geographies
+	Avoid visual bias based on the size of counties Normalize data and possibly added additional dataset to contextualize.

+### Context
 notes: Familiarized myself with California elections results with online research and talking with a friend.
 Visual imaginary paints California as predominantly blue.
 Blue coast, red inland.
-Counties are large and skew the visua
+Counties are large and skew the visual.
+Consider proportional symbols, value-by-alpha, or cartogram to alleaviate visual bias.

-###Projection
+### Tools
+Build in D3 to enhance the flexibility of the visualization.

+### Visualization

+The first two options explore the data as it was provide (raw count of votes by candidate per count).

+	option 1:
+	Proportional symbol with dropdown for candidate(raw count data necessitates proportional symbols) Hover/onclick would give specific values for each county Dropdown would allow easy transition between candidates

+	option 2:
+	Split proportional symbol
+	Show comparison between Trump/Clinton votes, immediate snapshot Hover/onclick would give specific values for each county with each candiate Option to add in additional candidates

+normalized data (votes per candidate as a percent of total votes)

+	option 3:
+	choropleth with dropdown showing normalized data
+	hover/onclick would give specific values for each county downdown would allow easy transition between candidates

+	option 4:
+	"purple" choropleth with diverging color scheme demonstrating percent Trump/percent Clinton hover/onclick would give specific values for each county percent per candidate included Johnson and Stein no dropbown

+	option 5:
+	value-by-alpha
+	incorporates population density as second variable
+	transparency shows population density, deemphasizes large rural counties

+### Projection
 notes: Customize equal-area projection for California geography or use equal-area projection for the US (Albers Equal Area Conic) and then recenter for each state.

-Generalization
+### Generalization
 notes: Balance detail.
 Might have to use 2+ vector layers for base map depending on zoom.
 Zoom should provide "more" information and detail in the map.

-###Visualization

-# goals
-Flexible across geographies
-Avoid

 # visualization